dvcrn/matrix-bridge-nomadtable/README.md

 A Matrix bridge that connects Matrix to Nomadtable (a Stream Chat-based service) using the mautrix-go bridgev2 framework.

+## Setup

+Generate config.yaml, generate registration, start the bridge

+**Caveats**:

+- Login is not implemented yet, so you'll need your own userid, api_key and authorization token.
+Capture it with Proxyman or Squid

 ## Building and Running

 ### Build the Bridge